 Many underwater sellers are worried that their banks will reject a short sale when the truth is if the seller and the property qualifies, most banks will readily approve a short sale.
 As with most truisms, though, there are often exceptions.

-How Banks Can Refuse to Approve a Short Sale
+Reasons Banks Refuse a Short Sale

 Sometimes banks will make unreasonable demands in a short sale.
 They often make unbelievable requests to approve the short sale based on their investor requirements.
 Those demands don't always make sense.

 It would be nice if the bank would just lay it on the line and say it doesn't want to do the short sale, but that will happen when pigs fly.
 The banks feel that they don't owe anybody an explanation.
 Here are some of the ways a bank or its investors can sabotage the short sale:

 - Demand a higher sales price than an appraisal will ever meet.

 Some agents mistakenly believe that banks are stupid and/or the BPO agents are incompetent.
 But that's because agents believe the banks care about the BPO, and that the banks are telling the truth.
 A bank negotiator might say the BPO came in $200,000 when the BPO suggested a sales price of $180,000.
 However, a sales price of $180,000 might not cover the investor losses in the same manner that a foreclosure would.

 - The bank or its investors might demand that the seller occupies the property.

 There could be a clause in the PSA that says only owner-occupied properties will be approved for the short sale.
 The bank negotiator could require that the seller move back into the home, even if the seller moved across the country to take a new job.
 The negotiator could suspect the seller won't move back, so the negotiator doesn't have to reject the short sale -- the seller will do it by refusing to move.